cowprotocol/cow-flashloan-tester/README.md

 npm run main
 ```

-If everything succeeds, the order UID will be shown, along with instructions to manually set the order presignature using Safe.
+If everything succeeds, the order UID will be shown.

 Finally, you can use the [CoW explorer](https://explorer.cow.fi/) to track the order's progress.

+If the last step (`"Signing the order"` on the output) fails, please try with a different RPC provider by updating the `RPC_URL`envvar.